 Another approach is to measure your blood sugar after an overnight fast.
 It should be 99 mg/dL or less.
 From 100 to 125 mg/dL is the prediabetic range.
 From 126 ml/dl on up indicates diabetes.

 In the glucose tolerance test, you’ll fast overnight and give blood, then drink a liquid and have your blood checked at one, two, and three hours.
-At 2 hours, a blood sugar level of 140 mg/dL or lower is considered normal, 140 to 199 mg/dL is defined as diabetic, and 200 mg/dL or higher diabetic.
+At two hours, a blood sugar level of 140 mg/dL or lower is considered normal, 140 to 199 mg/dL is defined as diabetic, and 200 mg/dL or higher diabetic.

 Some people may have a normal fasting glucose test but a simultaneous A1C test in the prediabetes range.
 Very hot or humid weather, high altitudes, and anemia can affect your blood sugar levels.